shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 24

+I've started with the lesson 23 Storage and Databases.

+**Link of the day**

+If you haven't heard of MOOCs, it stands for Massive Open Online Courses that are free online courses available for anyone to enroll. https://www.mooc.org/

+**Quote of the day:**

+*"Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code."* — Dan Salomon

+---

 ### Day 23

-Reviewed lesson 21 again, tried my own scripts and templates to create resouces in AWS.
+Reviewed lesson 21 again, tried my own scripts and templates to create resources in AWS.

 **Link of the day**